es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 To synchronise your python scripts in bazel you have to add a python library or python binary for it.
 Go to the BUILD.bazel file in your top folder, the MyProject folder where MyProject is the name of your project.
-Add for your bitfile Configurations and for your port Configurations python libraries like this.
+Add for your bitfile configurations and for your port configurations python libraries like this.

     py_library(
         name = "bitfileConfigs",